Roachim/PDFDownloader/Readme.md

 ﻿# PDF Downloader
 PDF Downloader console program.
+Can show you:
+- Reading of excel files using COM references.
+- Multithreading using semaphores and Tasks

 ## What is?
 This PDFDownloader, is a program that read through an excel file with the GRI_2017_2020 format.
 Do NOT use other formats!